-This summary identifies the value of benefits at January 1, 2010 and costs for the Fiscal Year End June 30, 2010.
+This summary identifies the value of benefits as of January 1, 2011 and costs for the Fiscal Year End June 30, 2011.
 GASB requires that the most recent actuarial valuation be used in the determination of costs and liabilities.
-Therefore, this report provides Fiscal Year End June 30, 2010 costs and liabilities.
+Therefore, this report provides Fiscal Year End June 30, 2011 costs and liabilities.

-In 2006, the Office of the State Comptroller contracted with Aon to produce an actuarial valuation which calculated the liability of the present value of benefits if the Commonwealth chose to continue to fund that liability on a pay-as-you-go basis (using a discount rate of 4.50%) and what the liability would be should the Commonwealth choose to fully fund the liability over the next 30 years (using a discount rate of 8.25%).
+In 2006, the Office of the State Comptroller contracted with Aon Hewitt to produce an actuarial valuation which calculated the liability of the present value of benefits if the Commonwealth chose to continue to fund that liability on a pay-as-you-go basis (using a discount rate of 4.50%) and what the liability would be should the Commonwealth choose to fully fund the liability over the next 30 years (using a discount rate of 8.25%).

 With this information, the Commonwealth formed a Commission to study the issue.
-The Commission issued its report in July 2008 with a number of recommendations including a recommendation to dedicate a revenue stream toward partially funding the liability until the pension system is fully funded (currently 2023).
+The Commission issued its report in July 2008 with a number of recommendations including a recommendation to dedicate a revenue stream toward partially funding the liability until the pension system is fully funded.
 However, legislation implementing these recommendations has not yet been enacted.
-Therefore, the January 1, 2010 valuation has been run at the unfunded discount rate of 4.50%, the estimate of the Commonwealth's uninvested or "free" cash flow rate.
+Therefore, the January 1, 2011 valuation has been run at the unfunded discount rate of 4.50%, the estimate of the Commonwealth's uninvested or "free" cash flow rate.
 This rate is only a benchmark and should be adjusted as trends warrant.

 The Commonwealth determined that based on legislative action pushing back the ability to fund the obligation an appropriate discount rate would be 4.50%.
-They requested that Aon produce an updated liability with January 1, 2010 data for the Fiscal Year Ending June 30, 2010 at discount rates of 4.50%, 6.40%, and 8.25%.
+They requested that Aon Hewitt produce an updated liability with January 1, 2011 data for the Fiscal Year Ending June 30, 2011 at discount rates of 4.50%, 6.40%, and 8.25%.
 The table that follows shows the results of these valuations:

-Discount Rate 2010 Results (in millions) 2009 Results (in millions)
+Discount Rate 2011 Results (in millions) 2010 Results (in millions)

-4.50% \$15,166.3 \$15,305.1
+4.50% \$16,568.6 \$15,166.3

-6.40% \$11,364.9 \$11,431.9
+6.40% \$12,449.7 \$11,364.9

-8.25% \$8,950.4 \$8,983.3
+8.25% \$9,829.2 \$8,950.4

-The Accumulated Postretirement Benefit Obligation (APBO) decreased from \$15,305.1 million as of January 1, 2009 to \$15,166.3 million as of January 1, 2010.
-The main reason for this decrease was gross per capita costs increased less than expected, due to favorable claims experience and plan design changes.
-Offsetting this decrease were increases in obligation due to the passage of time and demographic changes primarily due to the inclusion of county sheriff departments' employees.
+The Accumulated Postretirement Benefit Obligation (APBO) increased from \$15,166.3 million as of January 1, 2010 to \$16,568.6 million as of January 1, 2011.
+The main reasons for this increase were the benefits earned over time, demographic changes due to the inclusion of Massachusetts Turnpike Authority (MTA) and Sheriffs Department employees, and recognition of the Excise Tax brought on by Healthcare Reform.
+These increases were partially offset by favorable claims experience and plan design changes.